tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 >>>
 ```

-where it is assumed that `data` is some properly-sized array of `double`s that
+(Where it is assumed that `data` is some properly-sized array of `double`s that
-we will create later.
+we will create later.)

-look, there it is! a neat little linearization of the graph. this strategy
+Look, there it is!
+A neat little linearization of the graph.
+It's kind of like
+the topo sort we saw earlier, but in C code.
+This strategy works because we
-works because we don't have loops and we don't have re-definitions of values.
+don't have loops and we don't have re-definitions of `Value`s.
+Each value is
-each value is set once[^ssa]. and this code, even with all its memory loads
+set once[^ssa]. and this code, even with all its memory loads and stores,
-and stores, should be much faster than pointer chasing and function calls
+should be much faster than pointer chasing and function calls in Python-land.
-in Python-land.

 [^ssa]: This makes it SSA form by definition!

+We could have done this similarly to the interpreted version, where each kind
+of operation has its own method (`__add__`, etc), but it's easier to present
+the compiler all in one method.
+For that reason I am adding a `compile`
+function.
+See for example the implementation of constant values (`op==''`) and
+addition (`op=='+'`):

 ```python
 class Value: